 investing in our communities

 We are proud to partner with nonprofit organizations in the United States supporting the JA and broader Asian American Communities.
-Since 2016 we have given more than fifty grants totaling over $1 million.
+Since 2016 we have awarded grants totaling over $2.4 million to more than seventy organizations.
 On this page we share some of the stories we’ve received from grantees about the impact of our grants.

 Arts & Culture